-Each year during Black History Month, the Wisconsin ADRC, in conjunction with the Alzheimer's & Dementia Alliance of Wisconsin, host the Solomon Carter Fuller Community Discussion about Alzheimer’s Disease and Memory Screening Day.
+Each year during African American History Month, the Wisconsin ADRC, in conjunction with the Alzheimer's & Dementia Alliance of Wisconsin, hosts the Solomon Carter Fuller Community Discussion about Alzheimer’s Disease and Memory Screening Day.
 This annual two-day educational gathering includes continuing education for health care professionals, a community lecture, confidential memory screenings, and educational workshops for Alzheimer’s disease patient caregivers.

 February 16-17, 2018

 The following events are free and open to the public.

 Fountain of Life Covenant Church, 633 W Badger Rd, Madison, WI 53713

 “Advancing Health Disparities Research in the African American Community"

 February 17, 2018, 9:00 a.m. - 3:00 p.m.